Queatz/vessel/README.md

 # Vessel

-Vessel is a new way of thinking.
-It disbands traditional programming language paradigms in favor of exploring something new.
+Vessel explores something new in land of programming.
 Take it for a spin, we think you'll like it.

 ## Thinking in Vessel